 Take Your Taste Buds for a Stroll

-Charleston Culinary Tours has been awarded a Trip Advisor Certificate of Excellence for 2014 as well as five stars out of a possible five.
-Not too shabby!
+Charleston Culinary Tours has been awarded a Trip Advisor Certificate of Excellence for six years and counting!
+With five stars out of a possible five on that popular review site you know it’s going to be a good time.
 Those taking the tour love the different tastes, anecdotes from the guides and interaction with the chefs.

 You’ll get to sample some of the Lowcountry's finest food offerings, and meet the owners, chefs and mixologists behind Charleston's impressive culinary innovation.

 WOW Factor: You’re in one of the world’s favorite cities.
 It has it all – history, romance, intrigue, gastronomic delights, and fabulous food.
 Southern charm is in abundance.
 Afterwards, you’ll have a great idea of where to return that evening, or perhaps the next day as you continue your getaway.
 All food and drink included in the tour.
 Start hungry because you won’t end that way.

 Hint: Most tours sell out, and all reservations are required in advance.
 Book groups at least three days prior to tour.
 Each tour is limited in size to about 14 people, so get your reservations early.
 Dress appropriately, because rain doesn’t stop the tour.
 Many streets are uneven, so wear comfortable walking shoes.
 Hours: Monday, Wednesday and Friday 2pm-4:30pm.